ncbi/ngs-tools/tools/tax/README.md

 * ### Read build_db_and_run.sh: it is richly annotated with comments about each step performed.
   * (NOTE: requires python3 for successful script execution.)

-* ### If you need NGS library support, or want all the tools you can run ./build.sh from any folder.
+* ### If want all the tools you can run ./build.sh from any folder.